-In addition to the mining right area of 474 hectares, the company also owns three surrounding farms with a total area of about 7,000 hectares for potential future mining operations.
+In addition to the mining right area of 474 hectares, the company also owns three surrounding farms with a total area of about 7,000 hectares.

-Steenkampskraal has the highest concentration of Rare Earth Elements (REE) in the world.
+Steenkampskraal has the highest grade Rare Earth deposit in the world.

 It has a resource of about 605,000 tons at an average grade of 14.4% Total Rare Earth Oxide (TREO) for a total of 86,900 tons contained TREO.

-Each ton of ore from the Steenkampskraal mine will yield rare earths to the value of approximately US$ 3,200 at present market prices.
+Each ton of ore in the Steenkampskraal mine contains rare earths to the value of approximately US$ 3,000 at present market prices.

 The total quantity of neodymium in the mine is 15,600 tons at a grade of 2.58%.

 There is great potential to further increase the mineral resource beyond the current mine area.

 Low Capex – Much of the work and the investment to bring the mine into production has already been done.